Proposal Guidelines

 Proposal Types:

-• 15-minute individual presentations: You may submit individual paper or presentation proposals; these will be combined into panels/sessions with around three presenters.
+• 15-minute individual presentations: You may submit individual paper or presentation proposals; these will be combined into virtual panels/sessions with around three presenters.
 We’ll once again try to put you in touch with one another in advance of the conference so that you can develop a coherent panel.

 • A Work in Progress: We invite presenters to submit work at any stage of development.
 You may submit a proposal regarding a research project, curricular project, or writing program assessment or professional development activity in progress.
 Presenters will receive feedback from workshop leaders and conference attendees.

-The purpose of our conference theme, “Chairs, Coordinators, Directors, Leads, WPAs: The Shifting Nature of WPA Work,” is to highlight the varied voices that are doing WPA work and have important insights to share.
+The purpose of our online conference theme, “Chairs, Coordinators, Directors, Leads, WPAs: The Shifting Nature of WPA Work,” is to highlight the varied voices that are doing WPA work and have important insights to share.
 Your experiences and expertise are valuable, and you are invited to be part of the CWPA.
 We hope you will submit a proposal and share your programmatic expertise at our virtual conference this July 10-11, 2025.

 On behalf of CWPA